Marc Márquez: 2018: Consistency

-After the summer break, Ducati won successive races at Brno and in Austria.
-Márquez finished third in Brno, and narrowly lost out to Lorenzo on the final lap in Austria.
+After the summer break, Ducati won in Brno, where Márquez finished third, and in Austria, where Márquez settled for second after losing a last-lap duel to Lorenzo.
 His championship lead still remained strong.
-After Silverstone was cancelled due to dangerous track conditions, Ducati took a third consecutive win at Misano with Dovizioso leading Márquez across the line.

-Márquez sealed the championship after three successive hard-fought wins in duels with Dovizioso, in Aragon, Thailand and Japan.
+Ducati took a third consecutive win at Misano, with Dovizioso leading Márquez across the line.
+Márquez then won three successive duels with Dovizioso, in Aragon, Thailand, and Japan.
 At all three circuits, Dovizioso established an early lead, but Márquez laid in wait to pull off a series of successful late passes.
 In Japan, Dovizioso crashed on the penultimate lap while trying to catch Márquez to attempt a repass.
 This left him without points, and Márquez cruised over the finish line to score a third consecutive win and a seventh world title.
 He became the first rider to win three consecutive titles in the premier class since Valentino Rossi.
 During the celebrations, Márquez dislocated his shoulder after being hugged by Scott Redding.

 Márquez qualified on pole in Australia, but was overtaken by both Dovizioso and Miller on the seventh lap.
 Three laps later, the rear end of Márquez's bike was struck by Johann Zarco.
 Zarco crashed and Márquez's bike took damage which ended his race.
 Márquez took another pole position in Malaysia, but received a six-place grid penalty following an incident with Iannone in qualifying.
 He powered through the field to catch race leader Rossi, who crashed out of the race and handed Márquez his ninth victory of the season.
 At the season finale in Valencia, Márquez crashed, having chosen harder wet tyres than his rivals on a soaked track.